- About Us

-Section 3.
-Shop Stewards.
-Shop Stewards.
 The Union shall designate up to thirty (30) members as Stewards who are empowered to represent employees in grievance or disciplinary proceedings when requested by the employees.
-The Union shall provide the University with a list of current stewards.
+The Union shall provide the University with a list of current Stewards.
 Stewards shall be allowed to investigate and process grievances and represent employees at grievance proceedings without loss of pay.
-The Steward shall notify his/her supervisor, in advance, of the need to take leave to represent an employee.
+The Steward shall notify their supervisor, in advance, of the need to take leave to represent an employee.
 If such leave would interfere with the Steward’s regularly assigned tasks, the supervisor shall make arrangements for such leave to be accommodated within forty-eight (48) hours.
 If such a delay affects meeting a timeline, the parties agree to extend the timeline.

-Section 4.
-Release Time.
-The University shall provide four (4) days of release time, without loss of pay, each fiscal year, to be divided, at the Union’s discretion, among its officials, to attend union functions provided that official has notified his/her supervisor and the Office of Human Resources no less than thirty (30) days in advance of the leave.
-The official will arrange, if necessary, for a substitute acceptable to his/her supervisor, to perform his/her duties during such leave, or arrange to complete the work at another time, whichever is appropriate.
+The University shall provide thirty-two (32) hours of release time, without loss of pay, each fiscal year, to be divided, at the Union’s discretion, among its officials, to attend union functions provided that official has notified their supervisor and the Office of Human Resources no less than thirty (30) days in advance of the leave.
+The official will arrange, if necessary, for a substitute acceptable to their supervisor, to perform their duties during such leave, or arrange to complete the work at another time, whichever is appropriate.
 Substitute work will be compensated in accordance with Article 11 – Salary.